redeemarr/math_lib/README.md

 math_lib
 ====

-C++ glsl-style math library in one header file
+C++ GLSL-style math library in one header file